RabbitMQSimulator/RabbitMQSimulator/README.md

 # Running the Simulator #

+There are many ways to run the Simulator: you can do it either as a bunch of static HTML/JS/CSS files, or with a node.js server.
+The node.js server way will allow you to import/export data from RabbitMQ.

+## Running as static HTML/JS/CSS files ##

+Just open the file `build/index.html` in your browser and you will have access to the simulator.

+## Running from node.js ##

 This project depends on _node.js_ and various node libraries for building the source files, therefore you will need to install node on your machine if you want to run it.

 ```bash